AShuba/Garmin-CIQ-Manifests/README.md

 Set of Garmin Connect IQ SDK manifests files with actual list of supported devices

 Garmin release a lot of wearables devices with different minimal CIQ SDK levels.
 The goal of this repo is to keep actual list of Garmin devices related to the concrete Garmin IQ SDK API level.
+This will help you to keep actual list of Garmin devices connected with your Connect IQ aplication.

 ## How to use the repo
 Just check the folder for minimal Garmin IQ SDK API level, copy required manifest file and add it you your own Monkey C project